billyzs/letterCraze/README.md

 I found it easiest to extract the zip folder and import into Eclipse as an existing project, but use whatever method you are comfortable with.

 ##Running
-Run AppGame.java to launch the Game Application.
+Run AppGame.java (game.AppGame) to launch the Game Application.

-Run AppBuilder.java to launch the Builder Application.
+Run AppBuilder.java (builder.AppBuilder) to launch the Builder Application.

 ## Game
 Choose from one of 15 Levels in the Menu to Play.